SALMON-TDDFT/SALMON-DOCS/source/input_keyword_list.rst

 The first coloum can be any caracters and does not affect calculations.
 The second, third and fourth columns are reduced coordinates for the first, second and third directions, respectively.
-The fifth column is a serial number of the spieces, which is used in ``&pseudo``.
+The fifth column is a serial number of the atom spieces, which is used in ``&pseudo``.
 This option is incompatible with ``&system/file_atom_red_coor``,